Austrian Economics, Institutions, Political Economy, Defense and Peace Economics

-Nathan Goodman is a third year PhD student in the Department of Economics at George Mason University.
+Nathan Goodman is a PhD student in the Department of Economics at George Mason University.
 He earned his Bachelor of Science in mathematics from the University of Utah.
 Nathan has worked as a research fellow for the Center for a Stateless Society, a program intern for the Law & Economics Center at George Mason University, and a summer fellow at the Fully Informed Jury Association.
 His research interests include defense and peace economics, Austrian economics, public choice economics, and self-governance.

 “The Coproduction of Justice,” Rethinking Punishment in the Era of Mass Incarceration, edited by Christopher W. Surprenant (Routledge, 2017)